Balay Kasamtangan

 ✓ 15% tour package discount

-✓ Breakfast & dinner, artist meet & greet
+✓ Breakfast & dinner included, artist meet & greet

 ✓ Invitation to auctions & workshops